keybrade/qbittorrent-anime-renamer/README.md

 The Script is designed to work with anime files that follow the following naming convention:

-Naming Convention
-The Anime Renamer Script is designed to work with anime files that follow the following naming convention:

 ```bash
 [${subtitle group}] ${show name} ${season}${episode} ${meta}.${format}
 ```